justinmklam/personal-website/content/about.md

 I grew up watching Star Wars, and like any other eight-year old boy, I wanted to become a Jedi Knight.
 Maneuvering starfighters through the Hoth asteroid field whilst in aerial combat, jousting battle droids wielding nothing but a lightsaber, and having my hand sliced off to make space for my own mechno-arm were the epitomes of my childhood fantasy.

 Reality came quite bluntly, yet these dreams continued to flourish.
-These days, they follow more along the lines of developing a steering system for a model hovercraft providing optimized maneuverability, attacking design challenges with a pen and paper, and studying the possibilities of bionic technology.
-My passion is taking part in the vanguard of mechanical and electrical design.
+These days, they follow more along the lines of maneuvering through complex codebases, attacking architectural design challenges with a pen and paper, and putting my mechatronics background to good use by working on fun side projects.

 My experience encompasses rapid prototyping, manufacturing, medical devices, automation, robotics, and control systems.
-As a young engineer, I am constantly looking for opportunities to expand and develop my skill set.
+As a continuously growing engineer, I am constantly looking for opportunities to expand and develop my skill set.

 <br>
 <p class="text-right">	<i>
 Justin M.K.
 Lam
 <br>
-Mechatronics Engineer
+Software Engineer
 <br>
 </i>
 </p>